 In-depth analysis and robust critical discussion are crucial to the development of Australia’s literary culture.
 Our focus is Australian writing, but we also consider the work of significant overseas authors.

-Concerns about the reduced space for serious literary criticism in the mainstream media, and the newspapers in particular, given their uncertain future.
+Concerns about the reduced space for serious cultural criticism in the mainstream media prompted the establishment of the Sydney Review of Books by the Writing and Society Research Centre at the University of Western Sydney in 2013.
 We intend the Sydney Review of Books to be a venue in which Australian writers and critics can engage with books at length, a venue in which to rediscover the intimate connection between the art of criticism and the art of the essay.

 Contributing Editor: James Ley

 Editorial Coordinator: Alice Grundy